 - Design improvements and UI/UX customization.

-- Improvement of existing features based on client’s feedback.
+- Improvement of existing features based on the client’s feedback.

-- Obligatory updates to support new iOS or Android version.
+- Obligatory updates to support the new iOS or Android versions.
 This is what happened recently when all 32-bit iOS apps became obsolete.

 - Major version updates of third-party APIs or frameworks, on which your application depends.